causalchamber/potsdam-25-ml-theory-to-practice/project_2/README.md

-# Project 1.2: Linear models and real-world data
+# Project 2: Causality, RCTs and two-sample testing

 > Posted on: 3.11.2025